 -The topic is too simple and the solution can be obtained with just half a page of calculations.

 -The topic is too theoretical and lacks real life applications.

 To avoid getting into such a situation, make sure you do some research and planning on the topics you have mapped out.
 Quote by Benjamin Franklin: “If you fail to plan, you are planning to fail!”
 Read Math journals on all the topics which interest you, you will have a better idea on the appropriate math formulas you can apply in your IA.
 Google Scholar is a great place to search for free Math journals.

 Make sure the topic you have chosen makes use of Math that is at least of the same level as found in the IB Math guide.
 It is perfectly fine to use Math that is beyond your IB syllabus.
 Do make sure you are able to demonstrate real understanding of the Mathematics used.
 A common mistake made by students is applying complicated Math without good knowledge of the Math involved.

-According to the IB Math subject guide, common topics such as the Fibonacci sequence, the golden ratio, the Monty Hall problem and the SIR model for epidemics, casino games, cryptography, graphing musical tones, and projectile motion are often chosen for Internal Assessment.
+According to the IB Math subject guide, common topics such as the Fibonacci sequence, the golden ratio, the Monty Hall problem, the SIR model for epidemics, casino games, cryptography, graphing musical tones, and projectile motion are often chosen for the Internal Assessment.
 These topics are often poorly done and do not score a good grade.
 Try to avoid these topics.

 I have also created a video with more IB Math IA tips on how to write a Math IA in one day.